 Number of hospitalizations in last 6 months Enter the number in the space provided.
 Include actual or approximate dates and the reasons for the hospitalizations in the PAS summary.
-Count the total number of falls.
+Number of falls in the last 90 days Count the total number of falls.
 For each fall, document the approximate date, any injuries and treatment received, and a description of what happened in the PAS summary.